-As of June 30, 2024, our maximum amount at risk with any counterparty related to our repurchase agreements, excluding the Fixed Income Clearing Corporation, was 2 % of our tangible stockholders' equity (or the excess/shortfall of the value of collateral pledged/received over our repurchase agreement liabilities/reverse repurchase agreement receivables).
-As of June 30, 2024, 6 % of our tangible stockholder's equity was at risk with the Fixed Income Clearing Corporation.
+As of June 30, 2024 September 30, 2024, our maximum amount at risk with any counterparty related to our repurchase agreements, excluding the Fixed Income Clearing Corporation, was less than 2% of our tangible stockholders' equity (or the excess/shortfall of the value of collateral pledged/received over our repurchase agreement liabilities/reverse repurchase agreement receivables).
+As of June 30, 2024 September 30, 2024, 6% 7% of our tangible stockholder's equity was at risk with the Fixed Income Clearing Corporation.